spack/spack/lib/spack/docs/getting_started.rst

 .. warning::

-    ``curl`` depends on ``openssl`` and ``zlib``, both of which are downloadable from non-SSL sources.
-Unfortunately, this
-    Spack-built cURL should be considered untrustworthy for ``https://`` sources because it relies on an OpenSSL built in user space.
-Luckily, Spack verifies checksums of the software it installs, and does not rely on a secure SSL implementation.

-    If your version of ``curl`` is not trustworthy, then you should *not* use it outside of Spack.
-Instead of putting it in your ``.bashrc``, you might wish to create a short shell script that loads the appropriate module(s) and then launches Spack.
+   remember that if you install ``curl`` via Spack that it may rely on a user-space OpenSSL that is not upgraded regularly.
+It may fall out of date faster than your system OpenSSL.

-Some packages use source code control systems as their download
+Some packages use source code control systems as their download method:
-method: ``git``, ``hg``, ``svn`` and occasionally ``go``.
+``git``, ``hg``, ``svn`` and occasionally ``go``.
 If you had to install a new ``curl``, then chances are the system-supplied version of these other programs will also not work, because they also rely on OpenSSL.
-Once ``curl`` has been installed, the others should also be installable.
+Once ``curl`` has been installed, you can similarly install the others.

 .. _InstallEnvironmentModules: